cliffparnitzky/FormDependentMandatoryField/README.md

 Dependency
 ----------

-- There are not dependent extensions, that have to be installed.
+- There are no dependencies to other extensions, that have to be installed.

 Additional information